gabbyvaillant/downscaling/README.md

 # **Climate Downscaling**

 Repository for code created for my climate downscaling research.

-GOAL of research project: Preform machine learning-based climate downscaling on our desired climate datasets.
+<u>GOAL of research project:</u> Preform machine learning-based climate downscaling on our desired climate datasets.

-Small scale goal as of 07/17: Input weather .csv file into TimeGAN model (using ydata-synthetic) and evaluate accuracy
+<u>Small scale goal as of 07/17</u>: Input weather .csv file into TimeGAN model (using ydata-synthetic) and evaluate accuracy

 **Code Explanation**